Skip to contents

 Diagnostic Plots

 We will use the xposeNlme function from the Certara.Xpose.NLME package to import estimation results to xpose database to create some commonly used diagnostic plots.
-All the functions provided in the xpose package can be used.
+Majority of the plotting functions provided in the xpose package can be used.
 Here we only demonstrate several of these functions.

 ## observations against population predictions